Become a Finder member, open a new Webull Account and make a first deposit of $1,000 or more. Offer ends on June 12, 2026.

 Webull vs. Robinhood: Which one’s better?

-These two are very close, so it really comes down to preference and situation.
+These two are closer than they’ve ever been, so it really comes down to what matters most to you.

-On the other hand, if you want access to US Treasuries or money market funds or just prefer a more expansive collection of trading tools, Webull might be the better option.
+On the other hand, if you want deeper charting, paper trading, access to US Treasuries or money market funds, a more research-heavy trading experience through Vega AI, or the stronger IRA match (3.5% with Webull Premium vs. 3% with Robinhood Gold), Webull is the better option.

 Alternatives to Webull and Robinhood